 Congress and President Trump both signed the $2.88 billion-dollar emergency supplemental appropriations legislation mid this year.

-“HHS is pleased that, thanks to the President’s leadership and bipartisan action by Congress, our career civil servants and grantees can now resume providing a full set of recreational, educational, and legal services to the children in our care, as well as all refugee support services,” HHS said in a statement on Friday.
-“The President has indicated that he would sign the supplemental funding bill, so our Office of Refugee Resettlement has begun the process of notifying grantees that they can resume the comprehensive provision of these important services for the children in our care.”
+“HHS is pleased that, thanks to the President’s leadership and bipartisan action by Congress, our career civil servants and grantees can now resume providing a full set of recreational, educational through settlements funding, and legal services to the children in our care, as well as all refugee support services,” HHS said in a statement on Friday.
+“The President has indicated that he would sign the supplemental funding bill, so our Office of post-settlement funding service has begun the process of notifying grantees that they can resume the comprehensive provision of these important services for the children in our care.”

 At what point, will Floridian’s realize that the federal government is not looking out for their best interests?
 Not only are the taxpayers responsible for the $600,000 per day operational costs while closed, but when the detention center is in operation the taxpayers are responsible for the over $700,000 a day operational cost.
 Per officials, 80% of these children are released to family and the other 20% are placed with foster care providers, etc. The cycle continues from the moment they are taken into custody at the border and transported here to Homestead to when they are released to either family or foster care at which point, these 13-17-year-old illegals become apart of a life-long welfare system.